yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 ## WebOTX AS environment settings
 1. Setting the floating IP address for ObjectBroker [N1]

-    Select [Application Server]-[ORB Config] from the tree on the left side of the operation management tool.
+    Select [Application Server]-[ORB Config] from the tree on the left side of WebOTX Administration Tool.
 In the [Common] tab, change [NameServiceHostName] and [ExternalHostName] to the floating IP address (192.168.1.111).

 2. Setting a floating IP address for JMS [N1]

-    Select [Application Server]-[JMS service]-[JMS host]-[default_JMS_host] from the tree on the left side of the operation management tool, and change the host name in the [General] tab to the floating  IP address (192.168.1.111).
+    Select [Application Server]-[JMS service]-[JMS host]-[default_JMS_host] from the tree on the left side of WebOTX Administration Tool, and change the host name in the [General] tab to the floating  IP address (192.168.1.111).

 3. Setting a floating IP address setting for TP system [N1]

-    Select [TP System] from the tree on the left side of the WebOTX Administration Tool, select [System information] tab and change [Connection server name] and [Host name of name server] to the floating IP address (192.168.1.111).
+    Select [TP System] from the tree on the left side of WebOTX Administration Tool, select [System information] tab and change [Connection server name] and [Host name of name server] to the floating IP address (192.168.1.111).

 4. Setting JNDI service [N1]